peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Deprecated.</b> Use EDecimal from PeterO.Numbers/com.upokecenter.numbers.

-Determines whether this object's mantissa and exponent are equal to those f another object.
+Determines whether this object's mantissa and exponent are equal to those of another object.

 <b>Parameters:</b>